jukben/ping-pong-counter/readme.md

 - Easily increment the score for either player by clicking on their respective buttons.
 - When one of the players reaches 11 points, the game ends, and you can reset the score to 0-0.
 - The app conveniently keeps track of who's serving.
+- Logs the history of the game, so you can see how the score changed over time.

 ## Development